PalladioSimulator/Palladio-Supporting-EclipseJavaDevelopmentTools/README.md

 4. In "org.emftext.language.java/workflow/", execute the "generate.mwe2" file.
 5. Now, JaMoPP should be usable.
 Please, note: the file encoding needs to be set to UTF-8.
 Otherwise, there can be compilation errors.

+# Documentation
+The current documentation of the extended JaMoPP is available on [KIT library ](https://publikationen.bibliothek.kit.edu/1000149186)
 # Sources on GitHub

 [https://github.com/PalladioSimulator/Palladio-Supporting-EclipseJavaDevelopmentTools](https://github.com/PalladioSimulator/Palladio-Supporting-EclipseJavaDevelopmentTools)